Hi there! I'm Liz—the founder of Cool Straw.

 I didn't start Cool Straw with the intention of making a Million $$'s but to change a Million people's habits.
 To help them understand, adopt, and promote the zero-waste lifestyle.
 To have the same impact on them, as Bea Johnson's speech had on me.

 Now you may ask—how exactly will I achieve this mission?
-By continually sourcing and supplying low-cost, multi-use, bio-degradable products and distributing them to a wide range of retailers, local markets, and thru corporate initiatives.
+By continually sourcing and supplying low-cost, multi-use, bio-degradable products and distributing them through a range of events, retailers, wholesale and dropshipping program as well as thru corporate initiatives.

 My mission is bigger than just a straw.
 It's bigger than a company too.
 It's about creating a movement of people who see the waste that I see, and more importantly, see the solutions to this issue.
 This movement isn't for a profit—it's for Mother Earth.